You are currently processing an exchange. Remove Code Cancel Order

-Having partnered with the International Alliance of Theatrical Stage Employees (I.A.T.S.E), Roundabout Theatre Company has delivered this new alternative to training behind-the-scenes theatre technicians.
+Having partnered with the International Alliance of Theatrical Stage Employees (I.A.T.S.E), Roundabout Theatre Company has delivered an alternative to training behind-the-scenes theatre technicians.

-Established in 2016, this program has changed the landscape of technical theatre training.
-Our participants, ranging from 18-24 years old, will work hands-on in four disciplines while training with some of the industry’s top working professionals.
+Established in 2016, this program has transformed the landscape of technical theatre training.
+Our participants work hands-on in four disciplines while training with some of the industry’s top working professionals.

 YEAR ONE – TRAINING YEAR

-Based at Roundabout, participants will receive training in multiple areas of technical theatre including carpentry, lighting, audio and wardrobe.
-Participants will observe Roundabout's theatre professionals backstage in Broadway and off-Broadway theatres.
-Each trainee will also be matched with an I.A.T.S.E. mentor for a mentorship that will continue throughout all three years of the program.
-Participants will work approximately 25-29 hours a week with a fluctuating schedule.
+Based at Roundabout, Tech Fellows train in the technical theatre disciplines of scenic-carpentry, lighting, sound, and wardrobe.
+Fellows observe Roundabout's theatre professionals backstage in Broadway and off-Broadway theatres.
+Each Fellow is matched with an Alumni of the program and an I.A.T.S.E. member for mentorships that will continue throughout all three years of the program.
+Tech Fellows work approximately 25–29 hours a week with a fluctuating schedule.

 YEAR TWO – JOB DEVELOPMENT YEAR

-Training continues as participants become paid entry-level technicians.
-They will freelance at theatres across New York City, including at one of our employment partner theatres which include, Abrons Arts Center, Atlantic Theater Company, New Victory Theater, Playwright Horizons, and The Public Theatre.
+Training continues as Fellows become paid entry-level technicians.
+Fellows freelance at theatres across New York City, including our employment partners theatres which include, Abrons Arts Center, Atlantic Theater Company, audible difference inc., New Victory Theater, Playwright Horizons, The Public Theater, and more.
+Fellows also attend the United States Institute of Theatrical Technology (USITT) Conference in March.

 YEAR THREE – FREELANCE YEAR

-Participants continue their training and enter full time into the technical theatre workforce as independent working professionals with the guidance and support of the Roundabout staff and their I.A.T.S.E. mentors.
+Fellows enter full time into the technical theatre workforce as independent working professionals with the guidance and support of the Roundabout staff, their Alumni and I.A.T.S.E. mentors.

 WHAT DOES IT COST?

 There is no fee for this program.
-In fact, each trainee is paid an hourly wage of $16/an hour during the first year.
-During the second year, the trainee will be employed by one of our employment partners.
-In the final year, the trainee will transition into the workforce full time.
+In fact, each Fellow is paid an hourly wage of $16.50/an hour during the first year.
+During the second year, Fellows are employed by one of our employment partners.
+In the final year, the Fellow will transition into the workforce full time.

 WHO SHOULD APPLY?

-Applicants must be current NYC residents, 18–24 years of age, with a high school diploma or equivalent.
-They should also be legally eligible to work in the U.S. Additional requirements include an ability to: Lift up to 50 lbs.; Work in dark spaces with loud noises; stand for up to two hours at a time; be comfortable traveling throughout the 5 boroughs.
+The Theatrical Workforce Development Program: Tech is best suited for participants ages 18–24, and applicants must be current NYC residents with a high school diploma or equivalent.
+They should also be legally eligible to work in the U.S. Additional requirements include an ability to: Lift up to 50 lbs.; work in dark spaces with loud noises; stand for up to two hours at a time; be comfortable traveling throughout the 5 boroughs.
 People of color, women, and LGBTQ+ individuals are strongly encouraged to apply.

 How to Apply

-At the information session, you’ll get more details about the program, have an opportunity to meet with current Fellows, and participate in a sample training class.
+At the information session, you learn more details about the program, have an opportunity to meet with current Fellows, and participate in a sample training class.
 Please note that attending an information session is a required first step in the application process.

 Theatres and Live Entertainment Venues Seeking to Partner